-Douglas has extensive experience representing employers nationwide in Occupational Safety and Health Administration (OSHA) cases.
+Douglas had extensive experience representing employers nationwide in Occupational Safety and Health Administration (OSHA) cases.
 This includes hearings before the Occupational Safety and Health Review Commission and Mine Safety and Health Administration.
-He also handles labor and employment matters including wrongful death defense, defense of employers in multi-employer worksite accidents and fatalities, workers' compensation matters, violation of a specific safety requirement (VSSR) actions, intentional tort actions and construction litigation.
+He also handled labor and employment matters including wrongful death defense, defense of employers in multi-employer worksite accidents and fatalities, workers' compensation matters, violation of a specific safety requirement (VSSR) actions, intentional tort actions and construction litigation.

-Douglas is a specialist on OSHA, workplace safety and liability matters.
-He has lectured and written about OSHA matters for the Occupational Safety and Health Administration, The Ohio State University Ohio Safety Congress, Marshall University, the American Society of Safety Engineers, the Ohio Division of Safety and Hygiene, the Builders Exchange of Central Ohio, the Ohio State Bar Association Continuing Legal Education Institute, the Columbus Area Chamber of Commerce, the National Business Institute, The County Engineers Association of Ohio, The American Gas Association, Ohio Rural Electric Cooperative and numerous trade associations and safety councils.
+Douglas was a specialist on OSHA, workplace safety and liability matters.
+He lectured and wrote about OSHA matters for the Occupational Safety and Health Administration, The Ohio State University Ohio Safety Congress, Marshall University, the American Society of Safety Engineers, the Ohio Division of Safety and Hygiene, the Builders Exchange of Central Ohio, the Ohio State Bar Association Continuing Legal Education Institute, the Columbus Area Chamber of Commerce, the National Business Institute, The County Engineers Association of Ohio, The American Gas Association, Ohio Rural Electric Cooperative and numerous trade associations and safety councils.
 In 2001, he represented the Builders Exchange of Central Ohio in contract negotiations with the United States Department of Labor, resulting in the OSHA/Builders Exchange Partnership Agreement.

-On the litigation side, Douglas has successfully represented commercial clients, including negotiations with Ford, Chrysler, and GM for one of his first tier automotive component suppliers.
+On the litigation side, Douglas successfully represented commercial clients, including negotiations with Ford, Chrysler, and GM for one of his first tier automotive component suppliers.
 For the same client, he also won a $3.5 million dollar accounting malpractice settlement against a large accounting firm.